dmitrykroo/deepmux_super_resolution/README.md

 # Super Resolution With ESRGAN and DeepMux

 ESRGAN is a SoTA model in image super resolution.
 Testing codes are uploaded at https://github.com/xinntao/ESRGAN.
+Here we show how to create a functional interface for the model and deploy it to DeepMux platform/

 ## Setting up the environment.